-Once you have successfully created a RealMe account you can login to the newly created My Health Account or My Health Account Workforce by selecting the sign-in with RealMe option.
+Once you have successfully created a RealMe account you can login to the newly created My Health Account Workforce by selecting the sign-in with RealMe option.
 This will take you through to the MTS login page as shown below.